-153. The Manufacturer Defendants' misrepresentations fall into the following nine categories:
+- The Manufacturer Defendants' misrepresentations fall into the following nine 156. categories: - a.

-- a.
 False or misleading claims that the risk of addiction from chronic opioid therapy is low. - b.
-False or misleading claims that to the extent there is a risk of addiction, it can be easily identified and managed.
+False or misleading claims that to the extent there is a risk of addiction, it can be easily identified and managed. - c.

-- c.
 False or misleading claims that signs of addictive behavior are actually signs of "pseudoaddiction," requiring more opioids. - d.
-False or misleading claims that opioid withdrawal can be avoided by tapering. - e.
-False or misleading claims that there are no risks associated with taking increased doses of opioids. - f.
-False or misleading claims that long-term opioid use improves functioning. - g.
-False or misleading claims that alternative forms of pain relief pose greater risks than opioids.
+False or misleading claims that opioid withdrawal can be avoided by tapering. - False or misleading claims that there are no risks associated with taking increased doses of opioids. - f.
+False or misleading claims that long-term opioid use improves functioning. - False or misleading claims that alternative forms of pain relief pose greater risks than opioids.

 - h.
 False or misleading claims that certain opioids, including, but not limited to OxyContin, provide twelve hours of pain relief. - i.
-False or misleading claims that new formulations of certain opioids successfully deter abuse.

-154. Each of these propositions was false.
-The Manufacturer Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids.

-155. The categories of misrepresentations are offered to organize the numerous statements the Manufacturer Defendants made and to explain their role in the overall marketing effort, not as a checklist for assessing each Manufacturer Defendant's liability.
-While each Manufacturer Defendant deceptively promoted their opioids specifically, and, together with other Manufacturer Defendants, opioids generally, not every Manufacturer Defendant's conduct, and each misrepresentation, contributed to an overall narrative that aimed to-and did-mislead doctors, patients, and payors about the risk and benefits of opioids.
-While this Complaint endeavors to document examples of each Manufacturer Defendant's misrepresentations and the manner in which they were disseminated, they are just that-examples.
-The Complaint is not, especially prior to discovery, an exhaustive catalog of the nature and manner of each deceptive statement by each Manufacturer Defendant.

-a.
-Falsehood #1: The false or misleading claims that the risk of addiction from chronic opioid therapy is low.
+False or misleading claims that new formulations of certain opioids successfully deter abuse. - Each of these propositions was false.
+The Manufacturer Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids. - The categories of misrepresentations are offered to organize the numerous statements the Manufacturer Defendants made and to explain their role in the overall marketing effort, not as a checklist for assessing each Manufacturer Defendant's liability.
+While each Manufacturer Defendant deceptively promoted their opioids specifically, and, together with other Manufacturer Defendants, opioids generally, not every Manufacturer Defendant propagated (or needed to propagate) each misrepresentation.
+Each Manufacturer Defendant's conduct, and each misrepresentation, contributed to an overall narrative that aimed to-and did-mislead doctors, patients, and payors about the risk and benefits of opioids.
+While this Complaint endeavors to document examples of each Manufacturer Defendant's misrepresentations and the manner in which they were disseminated, they are just thatexamples.
+The Complaint is not, especially prior to discovery, an exhaustive catalog of the nature and manner of each deceptive statement by each Manufacturer Defendant. - a.
+Falsehood #1: The false or misleading claims that the risk of addiction from chronic opioid therapy is low. - 159.
+Central to the Manufacturer Defendants' promotional scheme was the misrepresentation that opioids are rarely addictive when taken for chronic pain.
+Through their marketing efforts, the Manufacturer Defendants advanced the idea that the risk of addiction is low when opioids are taken as prescribed by "legitimate" pain patients.
+That, in turn, directly led to the expected and intended result that doctors prescribed more opioids to more patients- thereby enriching the Manufacturer Defendants and substantially contributing to the opioid epidemic.

-24

-156. Central to the Manufacturer Defendants' promotional scheme was the

-25

-26

-27

-27

-28

-led to the expected and intended result that doctors prescribed more opioids to more patients thereby enriching the Manufacturer Defendants and substantially contributing to the opioid epidemic.